asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 ## Introduction

-In a [previous tutorial](/docs/tutorials/kafka/managing-schemas-using-schema-registry), you learned how to manage schemas with a schema registry.
+[You learned how to manage schemas with a schema registry in the previous tutorial](/docs/tutorials/kafka/managing-schemas-using-schema-registry).
 This tutorial teaches you how Kafka bindings function by defining Kafka messages and expanding your AsyncAPI document with protocol-specific details.

 ## Background context

 Bindings are essential for event-driven applications because they provide protocol-specific details, abstracting the complexities of message handling from your application's core logic.
 They enhance the API's clarity and usability by offering setup options and context for different protocols.
-[Bindings](docs/concepts/asyncapi-document/adding-bindings) include details like the topics your application reads from or writes to, message formatting, and rules for interacting with multiple data or messages.
+Bindings include the topics your application reads from or writes to, message formatting, and rules for interacting with multiple data or messages.

 In an AsyncAPI document, bindings can be added to various sections like servers, channels, or messages.
 They contain protocol-specific details unique to each protocol.
 Binding definitions let you specify functionalities specific to the protocol, which are not covered by AsyncAPI's core features.